-These results imply that given the \ac{SNR} of the event, the low-mass \ac{NSBH} and \ac{BNS} merger signals are difficult to distinguish from each other.
+These results imply that, given the \ac{SNR} of the event, the low-mass \ac{NSBH} and \ac{BNS} merger signals are difficult to distinguish from each other.
 The posterior distributions are largely influenced by the priors on the specified parameters, which are overwhelming the likelihood and causing this parallel behavior between simulations.
 For instance, even though the true value of the mass ratio for the \textsc{Equal Mass} simulation is $q\simeq1$, this region of the parameter space is disfavored by the prior (shown by the dashed line in Fig.~\ref{fig:varied_sample_corner}).
 Therefore, the posterior peaks at an unequal mass ratio, as it does for the other simulations.
 Similarly, the $\chi_{\mathrm{eff}}$ prior disfavors large, negative spins and has maximal support for zero spin, so the posteriors on this parameter exhibit bimodalities at both $\chi_{\mathrm{eff}}\approx 0$ (near the true simulated value for the \textsc{Max Likelihood} simulation) and $\chi_{\mathrm{eff}}\approx -0.2$ (near the true value for the \textsc{Equal Mass} and \textsc{Secondary Peak} simulations).
-Given the sensitivity of our posterior constraints on the shape of the prior, it may be worthwhile to consider other prior choices, such as population-informed priors like those explored in the original GW230529 analysis~\citep{LIGOScientific:2024elc}, when evaluating similar signals in future work.